vraravam/natsumi-browser/README.md

 ### Sidebar
 - `natsumi.sidebar.blur-zen-sidebar`: Blurs Zen Sidebar background.
 This may cause some lag when you have both Zen Sidebar and Natsumi URLbar opened at the same time.
-- `natsumi.sidebar.container-tabs-border`: Adds a border to all tabs irrespective of whether it's the active tab or not.
+- `natsumi.sidebar.container-tabs-border`: Adds a border to container tabs.
+- `natsumi.sidebar.container-tabs-border-no-inactive`: Disables border for tabs that are not selected.
 - `natsumi.sidebar.disable-bigger-tab-label`: Disables bigger tab labels and reverts them back to the normal font size.
 - `natsumi.sidebar.disable-panel-transparency`: Disables transparent background for sidebar panels